10 Improved Marijuana Detox Tips to Help Your Recovery

 Marijuana withdrawal also has the potential to last for a very long time, because THC, the primary chemical that causes the drug’s psychoactive effects, remains in the body for several weeks after use.
 Studies have shown that many individuals recovering from marijuana use disorder suffer from sleep disturbances such as disturbingly vivid dreams for 45 days or longer.
 Some recovering users experience symptoms for months after quitting marijuana.

-Although there is no medication that is specifically FDA-approved for marijuana detox or marijuana addiction treatment, there are antidepressants, anti-anxiety drugs, and other medications that can make the process of detox and recovery much easier.
+Although no medication is specifically FDA-approved for marijuana detox or marijuana addiction treatment, there are antidepressants, anti-anxiety drugs, and other medications that can make the process of detox and recovery much easier.
 Remaining in treatment at a rehabilitation center even after detox will give you the best chance of continuing to live drug-free.

-Marijuana detox treatment at an inpatient rehabilitation center will give you the safe, structured, distraction-free, treatment environment you may need to get and stay sober.
-Outpatient programs can also provide structure and intensive treatment, while allowing you to live at home.
+Marijuana detox treatment at an inpatient rehabilitation center will give you the safe, structured, distraction-free treatment environment you may need to get and stay sober.
+Outpatient programs can also provide structure and intensive treatment,while allowing you to live at home.

 A detox program can help you overcome marijuana dependence.
 Get the treatment you need today!